OperationSpark/high-school-prep/about_operation_spark.md

 * **Bootcamp:** (Prerequisites : Prep) Our one-month coding Bootcamp is a deep dive into JavaScript.
 The course focuses on basic concepts, functional programming, and web development.
 Students qualify for Bootcamp once they've fully completed the Prep material and passed the end-of-prep interview and coding quiz.

-    Bootcamp prepares students for entry into both our 6 week JR Ready and or our three month, Immersion program.
+    Bootcamp prepares students for entry into both our 6 week Midway and or our three month, Immersion program.

     * 3 hours a day, 5 days a week for 4 weeks.
     * HTML, CSS, and the fundamentals of JavaScript, the programming language of the Internet and functional programming.
     * Students come away with a project-based portfolio.

-* **JR Ready:** (Prerequisites : Prep, Bootcamp) In the JR Ready program, students work with mentors to complete a series of real-world projects.
-Students practice meeting project deadlines.
+* **Midway:** (Prerequisites : Prep, Bootcamp) In the Midway program, students work with mentors to complete a series of real-world projects.
+Students must meet project deadlines.
 The program leans heavily on the use of industrial workflow and team communication.
 Graduates of the Jr Ready can expect to earn a paid internship or a position as a junior software developer.

     * 6 weeks, 6 projects, mentoring, professional workflow.